mizosoft/methanol/docs/caching.md

     .build();
 ```

-A perfect use-case is when network is down or the app is offline.
-You'd want to get a cached
-response if it's there or otherwise nothing.
+A perfect use-case is when network is down.
+You may want to get a cached response if it's there or otherwise nothing.

 ### Prohibiting Storage